Will Power (performer): Career

 A pioneer in the genre of hip hop theatre, Power helped to create an influential new form of theater that fuses original music, rhymed dialogue, and choreography.
 His adaptation of the Greek tragedy Seven Against Thebes, entitled The Seven, had a successful Off-Broadway run at the New York Theatre Workshop.

 Power is also the author of many well received plays.
 In January 2010 McCarter Theatre Center premiered Fetch Clay, Make Man.
 The play focuses on the relationship between Muhammad Ali, the famous boxer, and Stepin Fetchit, an African-American actor, on the eve of Ali's 1965 defense of his heavyweight championship against Sonny Liston.

 In 2013, Power began a three-year term as the Playwright in Residence at Dallas Theater Center through the National Playwright Residency Program, funded by the Andrew W. Mellon Foundation and administered by HowlRound.
 In 2016, his residency grant was renewed for another three-year term.

 His play Seize the King, an adaptation of Shakespeare's Richard III premiered at La Jolla Playhouse in 2018.
 It was produced at the Alliance Theatre in 2020, and with the Classical Theater of Harlem, where it received strong reviews including a Critics Pick from the New York Times.

 Will Power's play "Detroit Red" about Malcolm X during his turbulent teenage years, played to full houses at ArtsEmerson in Boston, and received five Elliot Norton Award nominations, winning two for Outstanding New Script (Will Power) and Outstanding Actor, Large Theater (Eric Berryman).

 New Works also include Memnon, (Getty, Villa, Classical Theater of Harlem; as well as a "revisal" of the golden-age musical Damn Yankees, co-written with Doug Wright, which premiered at Arena Stage in September 2025.

-Power was a Doris Duke Foundation Resident Artist at New York Theatre Workshop, and on the Faculty at Southern Methodist University'Meadows School of the Arts.
+Power was a Doris Duke Foundation Resident Artist at New York Theatre Workshop, and on the Faculty at Southern Methodist University's Meadows School of the Arts.

-Power is currently a professor at Occidental College in Los Angeles.
+Power is a tenured professor, and the chair of the Theater and Performance Studies Department at Occidental College in Los Angeles.

 In addition to composing the music used in his shows, Power has also written lyrics and music heard on MTV, UPN's Moesha, and NBC's Kingpin.
 He was also the lead vocalist of the Omar Sosa Sextet from 1997-2000.

-Power is the son of civil rights activists, Gigi Gregory and Chris Wylie, the grandson of George Gregory, Jr., and a cousin of Congresswoman Lateefah Simon and actor Jazymn Simon.
+Power is the son of civil rights activists, Gigi Gregory and Christopher Wylie, the grandson of George Gregory, Jr., and a cousin of Congresswoman Lateefah Simon and actor Jazmyn Simon.